Unscroller Home

 Replace the reflex

-A better default action beats an empty promise to use your phone less.
+A better default action beats another empty promise to use your phone less tomorrow.

 Nine practical ways to stop doomscrolling